mosull20/dark-side-ms3/TESTING.md

 After inital lighthouse testing, I implmented some recommendations to improve scores -
 * Added `rel="opener"` to improve security and performance when opening external links (added to social media links in footer).
 * Added a `title` attribute to improve accessibility for the social media links that display icons only.
+* Changed the input field label text to a darker shade on 'add review' form to improve accessibility as recommended.
+However, the accessbility score is still less than I would like as while lighthouse shows the select dropdown as not having a label for, I do have a label associated with this.